 We’re deep into autumn now, so I’m going to throw out a little-known fact for all you Americans.
-Up here in the wilds of Canada we folks celebrate Thanksgiving in October — really! — and it’s not because we don’t know how to read a calendar.
+Up here in the wilds of Canada, we celebrate Thanksgiving in October, and it’s not because we don’t know how to read a calendar.

-- Thanksgiving has a harvest theme, even if you’re an urban dweller.
-What more appropriate time to be thankful than just when the harvest is finishing?
+- Thanksgiving has a harvest theme.
+What more appropriate time to be thankful than just when the harvest is finishing in many areas.

-- Most places are beautiful at this time of year and that makes it even easier to feel thankful, not only for the harvest but for the rest of nature’s bounty, and just about everything else.
+- Many places are beautiful at this time of year, and that makes it even easier to feel thankful, not only for the harvest, but for the rest of nature’s bounty and just about everything else.

-- It’s a lovely time of year to go outside and walk off a big Thanksgiving meal, and 34,000,000 Canadians, give or take a few, will be doing just that.
-Eating big delicious meals I mean, not necessarily walking.
+- It’s a lovely time of year to go outside and walk off a big Thanksgiving meal.

 - It’s not all that close to Christmas.
 Hello!
-In the country below Canada, a potential 314,000,000 Americans will celebrate Thanksgiving a mere month before pulling themselves up to another table laden with food, probably identical to the Thanksgiving meal they’ve barely had time to digest.
+Americans celebrate Thanksgiving a mere month before pulling themselves up to another table laden with food, possibly almost identical to the Thanksgiving meal they’ve barely had time to digest.

 I’m kidding about #4, of course, but only a little.

-Nothing makes me more weary than the thought of getting the bird out of the oven, pulling out the stuffing, cutting the darn thing up (also known as ‘carving’ — that beautiful and immaculate thing they do in movies), making gravy, etc. etc. etc., all while directing the mashing of potatoes, and final preps of other traditional goodies.
-While too many cooks may not actually spoil the turkey broth, well-meaning help in close quarters is enough to take the “Thanks” out of the day.
-Later on, cleaning up the mess that was once a large bird, roasted to golden perfection, is enough to make grown cooks weep.
+Nothing makes me more weary than the thought of getting the bird out of the oven, pulling out the stuffing, cutting the darn thing up (also known as ‘carving’, that beautiful and immaculate thing they do in movies), making gravy, etc. etc. etc., all while directing the mashing of potatoes, and final preps of other traditional goodies.
+Well-meaning help in close quarters is enough to cause family rifts, and cleaning up the mess that was once a large bird, roasted to golden perfection, has made grown cooks weep.

 That’s where I come in.
-A number of years ago my sister shared a recipe for turkey that can be made a few days ahead of the actual event.
-(Don’t roll your eyes at me.
-It’s delicious!)
+Many years ago my sister shared a recipe for turkey that can be made a few days ahead of the actual event.
 The only comments I’ve had run along the lines of, “I’ve never tasted turkey this moist before!” and “What do you mean, you made this two days ago?”.
-Other cooks who have tried the recipe say they’ve never had such a relaxed holiday.
+Other cooks who have had the nerve to try this recipe say they’ve never had such a relaxed holiday.

 STRESS-FREE HOLIDAY TURKEY

-(This is for an approx. 25 lb. turkey.
+(This is for a 20 -25 lb. turkey.
 Adjust the amount as needed)

-4. c. chicken broth (like Campbells broth in the big tetra-paks)
+4. c. turkey or chicken broth (like Campbells broth in the big tetra-paks)

 1/2 c. butter, melted